xpmethod/mvdc/PGP.md

 ###Step 10
 "Now that we have somebody's key, we can compose a message.
 Please pause the screen and read this note, this is critically important, webmail providers like gmail and some other clients will compromise your privacy."

 [At this point in the video, the screen shows a note that Snowden wrote in TextEdit.
-The note reads as follows:
+The note reads as follows:]

 	"DO NOT COMPOSE YOUR EMAILS IN AN INTERNET BROWSER.
 Webmail clients like Gmail will 'autosave' a draft copy of your sensitive email BEFORE YOU HAVE HAD A CHANCE TO ENCRYPT IT.
 Only put the completed CYPHERTEXT (that is, the encrypted block of gibberish) into webmail.
 That way, the email provider cannot access the plaintext of your message."

+###Step 11
+"So this is what we use: we use something like notebad, copy the text [that you wrote, i.e., the body of your email] and then we open up clipboard in the privacy agent [the GPA interface that you've been using all along.]
+This is where you put yoru text, you can also draft things in here, then you just click encrypt.
+You click which key you want to send it to, and then email it to [the address associate with that key.]
+This will allow us to decrypt our own text: by selecting both people as recipients, the [journalist] and ourselves.
+You have to enter your passphrase, and with that the messaeg will become enrypted.
+If anyone intercepts this over the wire when it's being emailed it's useless to them... without the recipient's private key."

+###Step 12
+"[If we've received an enrypted message] we copy that into the clipboard, you click decrypt, put in your private passphrase, and once you've got that it's going to decrypt it."

+Sources Cited:

+[1] Greenwald, Glenn.
+"Contact."
+No Place to Hide: Edward Snowden, the NSA, and the U.S. Surveillance State.
+New York City: Metropolitan, 2014.
+Print.

+[2] PGP for Journalists.
+Youtube, 2012.
+Film.